MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-egnyte-to-o365.md

 ### Does Mover preserve file versions?

 We do not preserve file versions.
-During a migration, only the most recent version of a file is transfered from Egnyte to Office 365.
+During a migration, only the most recent version of a file is transfered from Egnyte to Microsoft 365.

 ### Does Mover notify users?